Get a Free Quote

 When it comes to sports, darts is the clear champion for creative vocabulary, possibly fuelled by the consumption of copious quantities of beer.
 The final rubber in a darts game is known as the prophylactic!
 A 3-dart score of 26 is called a bed and breakfast, based on the standard price of B&B in England in the early 20th century of two shillings and sixpence.
 57 is referred to as all the varieties after a well-known Heinz advertising slogan.
 And a score of 111 is a Lord Nelson, denoting one eye, one arm and one testicle (although cricketers also claim credit for this definition).

 Football fans are probably the biggest sporting tribe in Britain, and Dent explores the swearing, the terminology used to describe tactics and the language of the post-match interview.
 She covers the fabulous adverb “footballistically” coined by Arsene Wenger and some of the more creative terrace chants.
 Dent refers to but does not explore the origins of another classic footballing phrase “park the bus”, supposedly coined by Jose Mourinho to describe defensive play by Tottenham against his Chelsea team back in 2004.
 Somewhat ironic given his latest switch of allegiance.
 At any rate, this reminded me of the far more entertaining pronouncement by Slavan Bilic describing West Ham’s 3-0 defeat of Liverpool in 2015 saying “We parked the bus, but we didn’t put the handbrake on”.
-Whatever tribe you are in, the scope for linguistic invention is unlimited.
+Whichever of the modern tribes you are in, the scope for linguistic invention is unlimited.

 Susie Dent “Dent’s Modern Tribes: The Secret Languages of Britain” 2016, John Murray (Publishers)